djalmaberaldo/cuisine/README.md

 __Important:__ depending on your system, make sure to use `pip3` and `python3` instead.

-- , first create virtual env
+- First create virtual env and activate it
 `python3 -m venv venv`

 `source venv/bin/activate`

 - Go to backend and on command line type (Windows):